Judy Shalom Nir-Mozes: Career

 In 1994, after her mother Paula Mozes died, control of the newspaper was transferred to Judy's brother Arnon Mozes.
 Together, Judy and Arnon gained control of the newspaper from their youngest sister Tammy, their cousins, and the editor-in-chief editor of the newspaper, Dov Yudkovsky after years of struggle.
 A few years later Tammy sold her share of the newspaper to Arnon and several other companies.

 In addition to her family ascription and her family business, Judy has written for years in the weekend edition of Yedioth Ahronoth, "7 days," and hosted a TV show on Channel 2, "Jude Luck."
 Today she has a weekly show on Reshet Bet of Kol Yisrael on Fridays at 11 p.m., where she talks about current events in the fields of politics, the economy and entertainment.

 In April 2005, Nir-Mozes gave Prince Charles a gold talisman from Yitzhak Kaduri as a wedding present on the eve of his marriage to Camilla Parker Bowles.
 She said she had given a similar talisman to Bill Clinton during his presidency.

 Judy is also a permanent panel member on the current events program "Talking About It From Home".
-The show is hosted by Emanuel Rozen live from the studio and the panel members, Judy among them, from home.
+The show is hosted by Emmanuel Rosen live from the studio and the panel members, Judy among them, from home.

 In February 2010 she joined an investment partnership with millionaire Zaki Rakib that will focus on investments in communications, media, health, and lifestyle.
 In March 2012 she joined Rakib and George Soros in investing a reported $500 million in a 4G mobile venture in Brazil's Sao Paulo state.